 So, this is our video on male liposuction.
 We’re going to try to just keep doing more and more videos because I think that, you know when you explain things, I think people can understand, can protect themselves, and can get the things they really want.
 And I will see you next time with trying to give you some more useful information.
 Have a good day.

-Male liposuction is a dynamic procedure that gives the man a more youthful, muscular appearance.
-Liposuction forever changes the shape and those problem areas will never return again.
-Exercise will just make you look better.
+Male liposuction is a dynamic procedure that gives male patients a more youthful, muscular appearance.
+Liposuction forever changes the shape and those problem areas will never return again, assuming you keep your current weight.

 - How many men get liposuction?